-At the end of each month, a selection of Tweets by organizations working under general headings are prepared to take a “pulse” of sorts.
-The Tweet-O-Rama for May 2019 combines messages from the “Fair Economy” and “Protect the Vote” people because the values of a democracy define its destiny.
-I believe the lack of a viable disclosure regime regarding money in politics is damaging American values.
+May 2019 combines messages from the “Fair Economy” and “Protect the Vote” people because the values of a democracy define its destiny.
+The lack of a useful disclosure regime regarding money in politics is not damaging to American values, it weakens the ability to confirm them.

 Defrauding Donors and Honest Services Fraud